Computer Internet Security

 In some cases, hackers use software that immobilizes systems with ransom being demanded for them to be unlocked.
 The prevalence of systems being breached confirms the notion that systems need to be protected.

-Stop procrastinating!
 You probably have thought about ways to enhance your computer Internet security, but for one reason or another have kept putting it off.
-Time to get serious and take some affirmative action.
-These 6 steps are just what you need to get started.
+It is not too late to get serious and take some affirmative action.
+These six steps are just what you need to get started.

 Step 1: Identify Potential Threats

-Generally we think of the nameless hackers lurking in cyberspace just waiting for the opportunity to invade our computer and create havoc.
-While this may be the most common danger, there are also more intimate people around you such as casual friends, business associates, friends of friends, or even associates of family members, who if given the chance could gain access to your computer and obtain some confidential information such as bank account numbers, credit card information, and other private data.
+For computer Internet security to be effective, you need to create an effective plan of action.
+Whether you use a desktop computer or laptop, it is indeed essential that you identify potential threats that exist and be aware of how access may be gained to your data.
+Most people think of the nameless hackers lurking in cyberspace just waiting for the opportunity to invade their computer.
+While this may be the foremost issue, bear in mind that there are individuals around you such as friends, business associates, friends of friends, or even associates of family members, who if given the chance, could gain access to your computer and obtain some confidential information.

 Step 2: Computer Lock Down

-One of the easiest steps, and the most overlooked by most users, is to simply lock the computer when not in use.
+Along with enhancing computer Internet security, one of the easiest things you can do to minimize computer access by unauthorized persons, and the most overlooked by most users, is to simply lock the computer when not in use.
 Whether using your computer at home or even your business computer at work, you should never leave your computer running unattended for any length of time without having some sort of locking system in place.